Jesper Møller Christensen

 The UEFA Executive Committee does not include more than one representative of the same UEFA member association.
-This rule does not apply to either the female member or the members of the Executive Committee elected by the ECA and European Leagues.
-The Executive Committee members elected by the ECA cannot belong to clubs affiliated to the same member association.
+This rule does not apply to either the female member or the members of the Executive Committee elected by the European Club Association and European Leagues.
+The Executive Committee members elected by the European Club Association cannot belong to clubs affiliated to the same member association.
 Each Executive Committee member to be elected by the Congress, except for the President and any female member, holds an active office (i.e. president, vice-president, general secretary or chief executive officer) within his member association.

 The UEFA Executive Committee elects a first vice-president, four other vice-presidents and a treasurer (with the same status as a vice-president) upon proposal of the UEFA President.
 The President may assign specific duties to each of the vice-presidents.

 UEFA's President is able to invite third parties to attend UEFA Executive Committee meetings in an advisory capacity.

 Term of office

 The term of office of the UEFA President and UEFA Executive Committee members elected by a UEFA Congress is four years.
 Eight members, or eight members (including at least one female) and the UEFA President, are elected every two years.
 The term of office of the Executive Committee members elected by the European Club Association and European Leagues is four years.
 No person may serve as President or Executive Committee member for more than three terms of office, whether consecutive or not.
 A person aged 70 or more is not eligible for election or re-election.
 If a vacancy occurs, the next Ordinary UEFA Congress elects or ratifies a replacement for the remaining term of office.
 If the vacancy occurs in the final year of a term of office, no replacement is elected or ratified.